 This method is recommended by the EPA and USDA and has added benefits for your garden.
 As already mentioned, dog poop is high in nitrogen and contains toxins.
 Putting it directly at plant roots may harm the plant.
 However, the heat generated by a compost pile can kill many toxins and provide high-quality mulch for your plants.
 Many types and sizes of composters are available at your local hardware store or online.

-Composting has other advantages as well.
+Dog poop composting has other advantages as well.
 Many environmentally-conscious cities are now requiring that food scraps be recycled separately.
 A recipe of one-third each of pet waste, food waste, and grass clippings makes an excellent mulch.
-There is more information and mulch recipes in this handy guide put out by the USDA.

 A note of warning, unless your compost pile reaches specific temperatures, some toxins may persist, and the mulch may not be suitable for use on food-producing plants.
 Commercial-grade composting systems can reach the required temperature.
 For use in food products, we recommend that you leave composting to the experts.